-This has been my go-to winter eye cream for over fifteen years now!
-I find it to be very soothing and non-irritating.
-It is so rich that I tend not to use it in the summer unless I am going to be on a plane or in a very dry climate, but it feels good and eases dryness in the eye area.
+This was my go-to winter eye cream for over fifteen years but over that time the price kept going up to where I felt there were other products that worked at least as well for a lot less money.
+I now use Chagrin Valley Whipped Squalane Face and Eye Mousse in the winter and at night, and Mad Hippie Eye Cream in the summer/daytime (both of which I have posted Makeup Alley reviews of).
+It's not that this is a bad product - it's just that it is overpriced for what it is.
+I do find this cream to be very soothing and non-irritating, and I like that it has no noticeable scent (but all three things are true of other eye creams at a fraction of the price).
+It is so rich that I tended not to use it in the summer unless I was going to be on a plane or in a very dry climate, but it felt good and eased dryness in the eye area.
 It is a not a "miracle" erase-your-wrinkles cream, but in my experience those kinds of products irritate and make the area feel tight.
-"Balm: is an accurate description for this very comforting product, and a little lasts a long time - it takes me years to go through a jar!
-I also like the fact that it has no noticeable scent.
-(In the summer I now use Chagrin Valley Whipped Squalane" face and eye mousse - and I have posted a Makeup Alley review of that product).
+"Balm: is an accurate description for this very comforting product, and a little lasts a long time - it takes years to go through a jar, but even so it's fairly expensive on a per use basis and the open-mouthed jar doesn't keep the product as fresh as a pump might.

 I have very dry skin and am always searching for a cream that will allow my concealer to look smooth and not cakey.
 I believe I have found it.
 What I love is when I wake up in the morning my under eye area is still super soft.
 Everything that goes on my face is from Skinceuticals.
 It is worth the money for me.

 This revew is for eye bakm normal version not primacy eye balm.